 3. Do I bring a gift to a mehndi party?

-Note: Wedding ceremonies in India and Nepal are so enchanting that many travelers even choose to get married or renew their marriage vows while travelling there.
+Note: Wedding ceremonies in India and Nepal are so enchanting that many travelers even choose to get married or renew their marriage vows while traveling there.
 Odyssey can arrange such traditional marriage ceremonies for our customers during their trip to India or Nepal.

 A priest is doing the wedding rituals for the couple in a local temple.
 Photo credit: Richard Bretherton.